devicetree-org/devicetree-specification/README.md

 > Install [MacTeX](http://tug.org/mactex/)
 >
-> Install pip if you don't have it:
+> Install pip if you do not have it:
 >```
 >$ sudo easy_install pip
 >```